Skip to content

 Install software yourself

-• If not available on Bianca already (like Conda repositories) you may have to use the wharf to install your tools
+• If not available on Bianca already (like Conda repositories) --> use the wharf to install your tools

 Typical workflow for installation